makingthematrix/scalaonandroid/README.md

 ### Scala on Android

-This is a repo for examples, small tutorials, and some chaotic notes on how to write Android apps with GraalVM, Gluon Mobile, JavaFX, and Scala 2.13 (or, since June 20, 2021, with Scala 3 🎉).
+This is a repo for examples, small tutorials, and some chaotic notes on how to write Android apps with GraalVM, Gluon Mobile, JavaFX, and Scala.
 As you can imagine, even putting this whole tech stack together requires some effort.
 But I managed to do this pretty quickly for something that looks so complex, so I decided, why the hell not, I want to share with you how to do it.
 My idea is to test all the usual functionalities an Android app should have:
- * UI widgets
+ * UI widgets [done]
  * Push notifications
- * Web sockets
+ * Web sockets [done]
  * Access to the camera and microphone
  * Android's KeyStore (e.g. for storing encrypted passwords)
  * Intents from other apps (e.g. for file sharing)
  * The app lifecycle, esp. how to manage going to the background and waking up, receiving an event while in the background, etc.
- * Permissions
+ * Permissions [done]
- * Execution contexts handling
+ * Execution contexts handling [done]

 If any of them don't work and there are no easy alternatives, it means the whole tech stack is not mature yet.
 But from what I saw so far I'm carefully optimistic.
 Especially the fact that so many people work on so many parts of all of this, and my work consists mainly of putting it all together, gives me hope.